log0div0/testo/docs/tutorials/08 - flash/README.md

 We suggest you to learn about the `copyto` action for flash drives by yourself.
 As an exersice you may modify the `client_prepare` test in such a manner, that the copying of the `./folder_to_copy` folder would take place inside the test itself, not at the flash drive creation moment.

-> The last task (copying a file from the virtual machine to the Host) will stay in this guide only and won't go out to the future guides.
+> The last task (copying a file from the virtual machine to the Host) will stay in this tutorial only and won't go out to the future tutorials.

 ## Conclusions